benbjurstrom/cloudflare-images-php/README.md

 ```
 ###

-Then use the api instance to get details about an existing image such as its file name, metadata, or available variants.
+Then use it to get details about an existing image.
 ```php
 $id = '2cdc28f0-017a-49c4-9ed7-87056c83901'
 $data = $api->images()->get($id);